Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Conclusions

-For heavy flavor observables, the inclusion of the short pathlength corrections leads to only a modest $\sim10$\% enhancement of $R_{AA}(p_T)$ in $\mathrm{Pb}+\mathrm{Pb}$ and $\mathrm{p}+\mathrm{Pb}$ collisions.
 When we assume that the distribution of scattering centers that stimulate the emission of gluon radiation from high-$p_T$ partons is given by an exponential, which biases the leading partons to scatter at shorter distances, the short pathlength correction to $R_{AA}^\pi(p_T)$ grows dramatically with $p_T$.
 This very fast growth in $p_T$ is due to the very large short pathlength correction to the gluonic radiative energy loss: the short pathlength correction to radiative energy loss breaks color triviality, and the correction to gluonic radiative energy loss is about ten times that of quark radiative energy loss (instead of the approximately factor of two that one would expect from color triviality) \cite{Kolbe:2015rvk}.
 When a truncated step function is used as the distribution of scattering centers that stimulate the emission of gluon radiation, the short pathlength correction to $R^\pi_{AA}(p_T)$ becomes a much more modest $\sim10$\%.
 It is interesting, but perhaps not totally surprising, that the short pathlength correction to the energy loss introduces an enhanced sensitivity to the precise distribution of scattering centers used in the energy loss model.
 In either case of distributions of scattering centers, the more rapid growth in the short pathlength correction as a function of $p_T$ than that of the uncorrected DGLV energy loss \cite{Horowitz:2011gd} suggests that at least part of the faster-than-expected growth of the measured $R^\pi_{AA}(p_T)$ as a function of $p_T$ may be due to the influence of the short distance corrections to the energy loss of hard partons; cf.\ the reduction of suppression due to running coupling \cite{Buzzatti:2012dy}.

 We found that the average collisional energy loss, with fluctuations of this energy loss given by a Gaussian whose width is dictated by the fluctuation-dissipation theorem, of the WHDG energy loss model \cite{Wicks:2008zz} is inappropriate for small colliding systems.
 Considering radiative energy loss only, $R_{pA}(p_T)$ for heavy flavor hadrons was again only modestly, $\lesssim10$\%, affected by the short pathlength correction to energy loss. $R_{pA}^\pi(p_T)$ was significantly affected, $\sim 50$\%, by the short pathlength correction for an exponential distribution of scattering centers, but more modestly so, $\sim 10$\%, for a truncated step distribution of scattering centers.
 For both distributions of scattering centers, the short pathlength corrected pion nuclear modification factor sees a tantalizing enhancement above 1, similar to data \cite{Balek:2017man,ALICE:2018lyv}.
 One may then provocatively suggest that the experimentally measured enhancement of $R_{pA}(p_T)>1$ may be due---at least in part---to final state effects.